Sub-sampling and other considerations for efficient risk estimation in large portfolios: Numerical Experiments

-Random sub-sampling is most useful when the options are heterogeneous, even in small portfolios.
+Random sub-sampling is most useful when the financial derivatives in the portfolio are heterogeneous, even in moderate-sized portfolios.
 To illustrate this we consider a smaller portfolio of \(10^{3}\) options with different nominal values.
 To model this, we sample the logarithm of the weight parameters, \(\log\p{\widetilde w_{i}}\), from a normal distribution with mean 0 and standard deviation 3.
 Moreover, when using random sub-sampling we use the estimates \(\tg_{i} = \widetilde w_{i}\).
 Like before, the computation method of each portfolio is chosen to be exact evaluation or exact simulation with probabilities \(30\%\) and \(70\%\), respectively.
 We now test several methods and show their work estimates and runtimes in \cref{fig:portfolio-total-works}.
-The first method, labelled ``Full method'', uses MLMC with adaptive sampling as discussed in \cref{sec:mlmc-adapt}, all the control variates as discussed in \cref{sec:nested} and random sub-sampling as discussed in~\cref{sec:subsampling}.
-On the other hand, the second method, labelled ``No sub-sampling'' does not use random sub-sampling and instead evaluates the whole portfolio for every combination of risk scenarios and asset values; again making sure that options that can be exactly computed are evaluated once for every risk scenario.
-In this case, the work reduction measured by work estimates and total runtime is more than tenfold.

-Next, the third method we consider, labelled ``No CV'', is the same as ``Full method'' except that we do not use the Delta and antithetic control variates that were discussed in \cref{sec:nested}.
-In this example, by using these control variates, work estimate and runtime is again reduced by around 40-fold.
-Recall that this reduction is related to the risk horizon, \(\tau=0.02\), and we should expect that longer risk horizons (as compared to maturities of options) would reduce the savings of the antithetic and Delta control variates.